 A manufacturer of medical needles replaced a heat-cure epoxy bonding process with a UV curable process.
 They reduced the energy requirements of the production line by 1/3.

 In the example above, both the heat-cure epoxy and the UV curable adhesive are 100% solids/ solvent free materials.
 The environmental friendly gain in this example is the reduced energy consumption, not the adhesive itself.

 A major gas utility encapsulated leaks in the gas pipeline with a urethane encapsulant sealant system.

 A waste water treatment facility seals piping with an NSF/ANSI 61 certified anaerobic pipe sealant and saves reprocessing gallons of clean water that had leaked into the untreated water.

 A truck trailer manufacturer was riveting panels together.
-The panels were made of an expensive, heavy gauge aluminium.
-The heavy gauge aluminium was required to ensure adequate strength after riveting.
-This manufacturing process was considered very environmentally friendly.
-No chemicals were used and little waste was created.
+Heavy gauge aluminium was required to ensure adequate strength after riveting.
+The manufacturing process was considered very environmentally friendly.
+Since they didn’t use any chemicals, and created very little waste.

 It was possible to use a lighter gauge aluminium when the panels were bonded together.
 This helps provide cost and environmental benefits.

 Although the manufacturer is rubbing his hands together due to the savings he has made with the metal, the environmental impact goes far beyond that.
-The reduced weight of the vehicle reduces the fuel consumption of the vehicle which saves many litres of diesel fuel every year on every vehicle produced.
+The reduced weight of the vehicle reduces the fuel consumption of the vehicle.
+Thus, saving many litres of diesel fuel every year on every vehicle produced.

 Additionally, the integrity of the panels is superior to the riveted panels, making the trailer last longer (reducing waste and remanufacturing costs).